dminear/ayso55.org/index.md

 Mark DiLauro, Jason Kakimoto, and Paul Kirby – our Coach Administrators are beyond compare!
 Ensuring Region 55 coaches are age-appropriate trained and volunteering their time to mentor new coaches throughout the season!
 Oh, and they coach on our highly competitive Extra teams too!
-I’m always consulting these gentlemen, seeking their input on matters related to coaches, players, and general day-to-day operations.
+I'm always consulting these gentlemen, seeking their input on matters related to coaches, players, and general day-to-day operations.
 Thank you guys!